crlnravel/cg-tk/README.md

 python main_sketch.py
 ```

-**Note**: On first run, the application will download AI models (~4-5GB).
+**Note**: If you haven't run `prepare_models.py`, the application will download AI models on first run (~4-5GB).
 This may take several minutes depending on your internet connection.
+We recommend pre-downloading models using `prepare_models.py` to avoid this delay.

 ### Workflow